topalovic/duplo/README.md

 ### Sets and all together now

-You can use `s` for Sets, and mix and match collection types to your heart's desire:
+You can use `s` for Sets and mix and match collection types to your heart's desire:

 ```ruby